Alonza0314/cert-go/README.md

     CreateCsr(cfg model.Certificate, overwrite bool) (*x509.CertificateRequest, error)
     ```

-    The return value is the csr in `*x509.CertificateRequest` type.
+    The return value is the CSR in `*x509.CertificateRequest` type.

     NOTICE:
-    - If the private key is not existed, the function will automatically create one in default.
+    - If the private key does not exist, the function will automatically create one in default.

-6. For sign certificate, you need to specify the yaml file path of the CA configuration.
+6. To sign certificate, you need to specify the YAML file path of the CA configuration.
 Then, use these functions for different types of certificates:

     ```go
     SignRootCertificate(yamlPath string, overwrite bool) (*x509.Certificate, error)